What Does Same-Day ACH Really Mean?

 - On March 16, 2018, banks were required to make funds available by 5:00PM local time for ACH credit transactions processed in the day’s first two settlement windows.
 (That means not just appearing as “Pending” on your bank ledger, but being fully settled as a completed transaction.)

-That’s because ACH debit transactions require a mandatory waiting period: since the originating bank is requesting to pull money out of another bank, NACHA rules give the party losing funds two days to stop the transaction before it is considered settled.
-Same-Day ACH will, however, start the mandatory waiting period more than a half-day earlier than it would have before.
+That’s because ACH debit transactions require a mandatory waiting period.
+Since the originating bank is requesting to pull money out of another bank, NACHA rules give the party losing funds two days to stop the transaction before it is considered settled.
+Same-day ACH does, however, start the mandatory waiting period more than a half-day earlier than it did before.

-The impact of Same-Day ACH
+The Impact of Same-Day ACH Transfers

-Same-Day ACH is a choice
+Same-Day ACH is a Choice

 The last critical thing to know: this is an elective option that originators can make.
 Same-day ACH is simply an option for moving payments faster.
 Not all ACH transfers adhere to the same-day schedule.
 It’s like choosing next-day delivery from a parcel carrier instead of the regular ground shipping option.
 In fact, part of the Same-day ACH rule was the creation of a new 5.2¢ fee to be remitted to the recipient bank to subsidize the added cost of meeting three processing deadlines a day.

 The ACH network still supports slower processing times like the traditional next-day transactions.
 But for the first time, the originating bank, for a small fee, can opt to have their transaction request processed in just a few hours.